-An awards assembly will be conducted each spring to acknowledge subject matter achievement and other appropriate awards.
+An awards assembly will be conducted each spring to acknowledge subject matter achievement and other appropriate awards. substitute may likely result in the assignment of a Saturday School.

 GUIDANCE

 Guidance services are available for every Sperry student.
 These services include assistance with educational planning, career information, interpretation of test scores, study helps, personal problems, or any questions the student may have.